Happy Camp, California: Geography

 Happy Camp sits on the Klamath River and a nexus of creeks including Elk Creek, Little Grider Creek, Indian Creek, Doolittle Creek, Ikes Creek, Deer Lick Creek and Cade Creek.

-According to the United States Census Bureau, the CDP covers an area of 12.3 sqmi, 12.1 sqmi of it is land and 0.2 sqmi of it (1.94%) is water.
+According to the United States Census Bureau, the CDP covers an area of 12.3 sqmi, of which 12.1 sqmi is land and 0.2 sqmi (1.94%) is water.

 The town of Happy Camp is also known as the "Gateway to the Marbles".
 There are many trailheads for this wilderness area within 10 mi of the town for which the U.S. Forest Service provides trail information.
-The Marble Mountains cover thousands of acres, and contain almost a hundred lakes.
+The Marble Mountains cover thousands of acres, and contain almost one hundred lakes.
 Among the most interesting lakes are Spirit Lake, which contains a luminescent chemical and has been seen to "glow" in the dark; Ukonom Lake, which is very large and beautiful even though the area is recovering from fire damage; and the Green and Blue Granite Lakes, where trout swim in the cold and clear waters.
-Deer, bear, elk, and mountain lion are common here.
+Deer, bears, elk, and mountain lions are common here.